oloapinivad/MiLES/README.md

 ## HISTORY

-*v0.6 - Jul 2018*
+*v0.6 - Aug 2018*
-- Introducing Meandering Index in the MiLES suite
+- Introducing the Meandering Index from Di Capua and Coumou (2016)
+- CMIP-like (dataset+experiment+ensemble member) data structure is introduced, allowing also for experiment type definition
+- Minor updates of wrapper variables names and structure

 *v0.51 - Apr 2018*
 - Consolidation of weather regimes functions (shift to variance minimum)